fusion-energy/neutronics-workshop/README.md

 ### <a name="task3"></a>Task 3 - Visualizing neutron tracks

-**This task is unavailable in Colab.**
+If using Colab, use the following link : [Task_3](https://colab.research.google.com/drive/1kOFp9s3utX0o2D7llXXJ6pyyrvK_V-Nz)

 Please allow 20 minutes for this task.

 Expected outputs from this task are also in the [presentation](https://slides.com/openmc_workshop/neutronics_workshop/#/15).

-When OpenMC runs a statepoint (output) file is produced which contains information about the neutron source, tally results and additional information.
+When OpenMC runs, a statepoint (output) file is produced which contains information about the neutron source, tally results and additional information.
 This task focuses on extracting neutron source information from the statepoint file, while tasks 4, 5 and 6 focus on extracting other information from the statepoint file.

 The ```1_plot_neutron_birth_energy.py``` file shows you how to access the statepoint file created by a simulation.
 In this example the birth energy of all the simulated neutrons is extracted.
 A plot of the energy distribution can be produced by running the script.